jonkeeley/openiex/math_background.md

 - The total ionic capacity of the resin $ \Lambda $
 - The amount of protein bound $ Q_j $
 - Each protein’s displacement coefficient $ \nu_j $
-- Each protein's steric factor $ \sigma_j $, representing the number of the number of additional binding sites rendered inaccessible to other proteins due to steric hindrance from a single bound molecule of protein $ j $, though these sites remain available for ion-ion exchange
+- Each protein's steric factor $ \sigma_j $, representing the number of additional binding sites rendered inaccessible to other proteins due to steric hindrance from a single bound molecule of protein $ j $, though these sites remain available for ion-ion exchange
 - The bound concentrations of other counterions $ Q_k $

 Under this framework, $ \overline{Q}_i $ can be written as: